valboz/RTModel/docs/FinalAssessment.md

 In the `/event001` directory you will see that the following products appear:
 - A new subdirectory called `FinalModels/` is created.
 This will contain the final proposed models for the microlensing event, which are just copies of those appearing in the directory `Models/` that have passed all critieria.
 - A file `nature.txt` containing a summary of the chi square achieved in each model category, a final assessment, and the list of the competing models that have passed all criteria and copied to the directory `FinalModels/`.
+For these models, also the $\Delta \chi^2$ of the largest unmodeled feature is reported.
+This can be useful to assess the needfor further investigations.

 The execution of `Finalizer` closes the modeling run.
 You may then proceed to [plotting](PlotModel.md) the best models.